-Trust the UK’s Award-Winning photo repair artist with your most precious memories
+Trust the UK’s top rated, Award-Winning photo repair artist with your most precious memories

 Despite advances in technology, digital photo repair remains a largely manual process and requires skill, dexterity, and patience to achieve the best results.
 I do not cut corners and always work to preserve the unique characteristics of your original images, while respecting the aesthetics and processing techniques of the time.